 Eat variety yet healthy

-These are not outright healthy as these may be too high on sugar, saturated fat, alcohol or salt.
-Examples of occasional foods are pastries, processed meats, ice cream, potato chips, sweetened condensed milk, butter, energy drinks and commercially fried foods.
+These are not outright healthy as they may be too high in sugar, saturated fat, alcohol or salt.
+Examples of occasional foods are pastries, processed meats, ice cream, potato chips, sweetened condensed milk, butter, energy drinks, and commercially fried foods.
 This type of food usually leads to certain diseases that’s why if possible, try to avoid them.

 Food and disease: the connection